Though he gradually gets better over the course of the season, and is back to his old self by the end powers included.

 Tobi, the Masked Man, who is revealed to be Uchiha Obito.

-Iruka of all people takes one in The Sixth movie.
+Irukaof all people takes one in the sixth Shippuden movie.
 Set after a battle with Akatsuki, some of the Konona 11's parents are offering to recommend to Tsunade that they get promoted to Jonins for their efforts.
 Naruto seeing this goes to him as he's the closest thing Naruto has to a family and asks if he could do the same.
 Iruka coldly shoots him down and tells him he won't get special treatment just cause he saved the Village from Pein not even offering to let him get promoted to Chunin or give him a reason why he can't do that.
-Geez Iruka and I thought you loved Naruto like a brother

-Whenever Goten and Trunks fuse into Gotenks, their worst traits combine to make a Smug Super child whose immature showboating is in stark contrast to the individual children, who at least realize when it's time to get serious.
+Whenever Goten and Trunks fuse into Gotenks, their worst traits combine to make a Smug Super child whose immature showboating is in stark contrast to the individual children, both of whom at least realize when it's time to get serious.

 A Justified Trope in the case of Tem Ray in Mobile Suit Gundam.
 He was already a borderline Mad Scientist in the beginning, but the biggest leap into jerkassery happened due to brain damage from oxygen deprivation, which can really screw up your personality.